-In the United States, the U.S. Food and Drug Administration banned imports of Szechuan peppercorns for nearly 40 years, due to concerns it could cause the spread of a citrus canker, seriously damaging citrus crops in Florida, California, and other areas.
-However, Szechuan peppercorn could be found throughout the country much of this time; officials only began seriously enforcing the ban in the early 2000s.
+In the United States, the U.S. Food and Drug Administration (FDA) banned imports of Szechuan peppercorns for nearly 40 years.
+This was due to concerns that it could cause the spread of a citrus canker which would seriously damage citrus crops in Florida, California, and other areas.
+Even during this time, Szechuan peppercorns could be found throughout the country because officials only began seriously enforcing the ban in the early 2000s.

 While most Asian markets carry Szechuan peppercorn, it can still be hard to find.
 The problem is that companies selling the spice use different English names on the packaging.
-Some of these names include dried prickly ash, dehydrated prickly ash, dried peppercorn, flower pepper, Indonesian lemon pepper, as well as others.
+Look for names like:

 Chinese Herb Shops

-While you probably won't have much luck searching for Szechuan peppercorn at the local supermarket, many spice merchants now carry it, under the name Szechuan Peppercorn or Szechuan Pepper.
-In the U.S., probably the best-known spice shop is Penzeys Spices, a national chain with over 50 brick and mortar locations.
+While you probably won't have much luck searching for Szechuan peppercorn at the local supermarket, many spice merchants now carry it.
+It's typically under the name Szechuan peppercorn or Szechuan pepper.

 Penzey's and Dean & Deluca are two well-known spice shops that have been known to carry Szechuan peppercorns.
 They're good stores to check with to see if it's currently available.

 A few retailers also offer it in a salt blend or with other varieties of whole peppercorns.
 For instance, Penzey's website has listings for both Szechuan peppercorns and roasted Szechuan pepper salt.
 With the latter, you will want to reduce any salt the recipe you're using calls for since it's already in the blend.